 Bespoke workshops: We also offer bespoke workshops, to reflect your local priorities.
 All workshops can be run virtually, as half or full day events on a one-off basis, or as a series of sessions, depending on your local need.

 What are the benefits of the workshops?

 - An opportunity to learn from experienced peer facilitators with credibility in health and local government who can signpost you to other contacts

 - A chance to step back and develop a greater understanding of the work of your local partners and future opportunities for collaboration

-- A space to identify practical, locally-owned actions to escalate the scale and pace of integration of your locality
+- A space to identify practical, locally owned actions to support your ambitions

 To book a workshop, please email email@example.com